mkol5222/automagic-october-2025/README.md

 make cpman-serial
 ```

-## Check Point CloudGuard Network Security gateways deployed as
+## Check Point CloudGuard Network Security gateways deployed as Azure VMSS

-Progress only after you have Check Point Security Management deployed and ready.
+Continue to this step only after you have Check Point Security Management deployed and ready.
 You should be able to login to it using SmartConsole R82 and see policy package called `VMSS` first.

 In your CodeSpace/DevContainer new terminal run: